 Businesses that violate the new FCC laws face between a $500 and $1,500 fine per message.

 The service, which should be easy to set up and use, should also have extensive help and support options should a business run into problems.
-Top services provide support via phone, email and live chat to deal with immediate needs, and offer online documentation and video tutorials to help businesses handle issues they may encounter.
+Top services provide support via phone, email, and live chat to deal with immediate needs in addition to offering online documentation and video tutorials to help businesses handle issues they may encounter.

-With so many text-message marketing services available to businesses, it can be difficult to find one that best fills their needs.
-BusinessNewsDaily's sister site, TopTenREVIEWS, has done extensive research on text message marketing services.
+With so many text message marketing services available to businesses, it can be difficult to find one that best fills their needs.
+BusinessNewsDaily's sister site, Business.com, has done extensive research on text message marketing services.